Harvest Moon: Friends of Mineral Town

 is a video game for the Game Boy Advance, developed and published by Marvelous Interactive.
+It is the first Game Boy Advance game of the Story of Seasons series, and is a remake of Harvest Moon: Back to Nature.
 It was first released in Japan in April 2003, in North America in November 2003, and in Europe in March 2004.
 Many critics praised it as the best entry of the series, combining elements from the best-selling console entries and introducing many notable series staples.
 It was later released on the Virtual Console for the Wii U in June 2015.

 The player is a farmer whose goal is to make a profit from the farm he runs by producing crops and raising livestock.

-Harvest Moon: Friends of Mineral Town is the first Game Boy Advance game of the Story of Seasons series, and is a remade version of Harvest Moon: Back to Nature.
-A 3D remake, titled Story of Seasons: Friends of Mineral Town, was released for the Nintendo Switch in Japan in October 2019 and worldwide by Xseed Games in July 2020, with the additional Microsoft Windows version.
-The remake was also released for Xbox One worldwide, and for PlayStation 4 in the west in October 2021.
-In Japan, the PlayStation 4 version was released in November 2021.
+A 3D remake of the game was released for the Nintendo Switch, titled Story of Seasons: Friends of Mineral Town.